polymorphicengine/tidal-gui/README.md

 During the realisation of the project I have learned a lot about 'real world' programming, like distribution of software across multiple platforms and writing a frontend and I was also able to advance my haskell skills, which is still my favorite language to program in.

-I'm really happy with the outcome of my project and look forward to developing it further!
+I'm really happy with the outcome and look forward to developing it further!